SkyWars/SkyWars/docs/skywars/configuring-kits.md

 Note: This document is on how to manually type in new kits into the config.

 For a much simpler way to do this in game just using your inventory, check out [Creating a new kit](https://dabo.guru/projects/skywars/creating-a-new-kit).
-(Note that this is only in 2.1.0, which hasn't been released!)
+(Note that this is only in 2.1.0, which hasn't been released!).

+The following is a version of the default kits.yml config, annotated with comments.
+For a complete reference of all possible values, see the [kits.yml reference](https://dabo.guru/projects/skywars/reference/kits/).

 ```yaml
 # ####### kits.yml #######